Free · Fast · Privacy-first

 How MP4 Compression Works: Codecs, Bitrates, and Resolution Explained

-Bitrate is the primary lever for MP4 compression.
-Bitrate (measured in Mbps or kbps) determines how much data is used to encode each second of video.
-Higher bitrate = better quality, larger file.
-Lower bitrate = smaller file, lower quality.
-For reference: YouTube's recommended bitrates are 8 Mbps for 1080p60, 5 Mbps for 1080p30, 2.5 Mbps for 720p30, and 1 Mbps for 480p30.
-Most social media platforms transcode uploaded videos to their own bitrate targets anyway, so there is limited benefit to uploading at very high bitrates.
-Compressing to the platform's target bitrate before uploading saves upload time without affecting final display quality.
+Bitrate is the primary lever for controlling MP4 compression and the easiest concept to reason about.
+Bitrate, measured in kilobits or megabits per second, determines how much data is allowed per second of video.
+Higher bitrate means better quality and larger files; lower bitrate means smaller files and lower quality.
+For reference, YouTube's upload recommendations sit at 8 Mbps for 1080p60, 5 Mbps for 1080p30, 2.5 Mbps for 720p30, and around 1 Mbps for 480p30.
+Almost every social platform transcodes uploaded video into its own internal bitrate targets anyway, which means uploading at very high bitrates rarely pays off in final display quality.
+Compressing locally to roughly the platform's target before uploading saves bandwidth and upload time without any visible cost.

 How to use this tool